fieldtrip/website/tutorial/monkey_ecog.md

 	% then compute connectivity
 	cfg=[];
 	cfg.method='coh';
-	cfg.complex = 'absimag';% check absimag solves the abs on line 161 conn=ft_connectivityanalysis(cfg,freq);
+	cfg.complex = 'absimag'; % check absimag solves the abs on line 161
+	conn=ft_connectivityanalysis(cfg,freq);

 Now we plot the coherence of a reference electrode with maximal gamma power relative to the remaining electrodes.
 In this case the electrode is 'chan123' with an index number 119.